enyojs/eslint-plugin-enact/docs/rules/prop-types.md

   },
 });

-// Referencing an external object disable the rule for the component var Hello = kind({
+// Referencing an external object disables the rule for the component var Hello = kind({
   name: 'Example',
   propTypes: myPropTypes,